severeum/go-severeum/cmd/clef/tutorial.md

     * auto-rejected if it does not.
 * Any other signing-requests will be passed along for manual approve/reject.

 _Note: make sure that `0x694...` is an account you have access to.
 You can create it either via the clef or the traditional account cli tool.
-If the latter was chosen, make sure both clef and ssev use the same keystore by specifing `--keystore path/to/your/keystore` when running clef._
+If the latter was chosen, make sure both clef and seth use the same keystore by specifing `--keystore path/to/your/keystore` when running clef._

 Attest the new file...
 ```text